Doug Williams (wrestler): Independent circuit (2014–2018)

 After leaving TNA Wrestling, Williams began working for various independent promotions, most notably in United Kingdom.
 On 4 October, Williams faced AJ Styles in a 3 way bout for the IWGP heavyweight championship but failed to win the title. on 8 November, Doug Williams defeated Tiger Ali to win the 4FW heavyweight title. on 29 December, Williams defeated Josh Faulkner in the semi-finals then defeated Zack Sabre Jr. to win the 2014 Worthing Trophy.
-On 5 April 2015 Williams challenged Drew Galloway in a triple championship match for the Evolve World Championship, Insane Championship Wrestling World Heavyweight Championship and DGUSA Open the Freedom Gate Championship at a show for Revolution Pro Wrestling but was defeated following interference from James Castle.
 On 28 October 2015, Williams and Nick Aldis reunited as The British Invasion as part of Global Force Wrestling's GFW UK Invasion tour, defeating Marty Scurll and Rampage Brown.
 On 20 May 2018, Douglas defeated Joseph Conners, Rampage Brown and Rob Lynch to win the vacant Progress Atlas Championship.
 He lost the title on 30 September 2018 at the event Hello Wembley.
 He was scheduled for a match on 21 December 2018 against Yoshinari Ogawa for Pro Wrestling Noah, in what was considered to be his final advertised match.

-Return (2021–Present)
+Return (2019–2023)

+In 2019, Williams began taking bookings in Japan and Germany before committing to a return.
 On 15 March 2021, Williams announced his return to professional wrestling with the following statement on his twitter; "The events of the past year has made me reassess my decision to retire as it made me understand that you should use your life to fullest doing what you enjoy.
 As such I am open to bookings again, email is in my bio...".
-After a 3-year hiatus from the ring, Williams once again returned to the ring, touring the UK Independent circuit under the moniker of "The Ambassador" with companies such as ICW, and Rev Pro.
+After a 3-year hiatus from the ring, Williams once again returned to the ring, touring the UK Independent circuit under the moniker of "The Ambassador" with companies such as ICW, PROGRESS, 1PW and Rev Pro.

+On 17 June 2021, Williams defeated Lookachu in a tournament final for the All Nations Championship at an event promoted jointly by Solent Wrestling Federation and Kreative Alternative Professional Organised Wrestling.

+Williams began to wind down his in-ring career in mid 2023.
+He challenged Andy Roberts for the Union of European Wrestling Alliances European Heavyweight Championship in Scotland for British Championship Wrestling and Martin Steers for the Irish Junior Heavyweight Championship in Belgium.

+Williams indicated he was retiring on 17 June 2023 before confirming it in July by saying:

+Doug Williams the Pro Wrestler is over.
+A new story awaits.
+Farewell for now.
+Thank you for the appreciation.
+30 Years of incredible memories.

-National Wrestling Alliance (2021–Present)
+National Wrestling Alliance (2021–2022)

 On 7 December 2021, Williams made his NWA Power debut teaming with Nick Aldis reforming The British Invasion defeating Hawx Aerie (PJ and Luke Hawx).
 On March 22, Williams and Harry Smith were defeated by The Briscoe Brothers in the finals of the Crockett Cup.
-On June 11, Williams and Smith, now called the Commonwealth Connection defeated La Rebelión Amarilla to become the NWA World Tag Team Championship.
+On June 11, Williams and Smith, now called the Commonwealth Connection defeated La Rebelión Amarilla to become the NWA World Tag Team Champions.
+The duo defended the titles against the Dirty Sexy Boys (JTG & Dirty Dango) before having to vacate the titles after 77 days.